-Belgrade in 2 Days for Seniors - Relaxed strolls on Knez Mihailova and Republic Square
+Belgrade in 2 Days - Relaxed strolls on Knez Mihailova and Republic Square

 A comfortable, senior-friendly 2-day sightseeing plan in Belgrade (best visited in late spring).
 Short walks, frequent rests, accessible entrances, calm meals and short taxi transfers keep the pace relaxed while covering Belgrade's central highlights.